 Carcinogenic health risks are estimated as the incremental probability of an individual developing cancer over a lifetime as the result of exposure to carcinogenic chemicals.
 Because carcinogenic risks from environmental exposures are usually very small numbers, they are typically expressed in scientific notation.
-The notation $1x10^{-6}$ is equivalent to 0.000001, or 1/1,000,000, or one in a million.
+The notation 1x10-6 is equivalent to 0.000001, or 1/1,000,000, or one in a million.
 The term incremental probability reflects the fact that the potential risk associated with Site-related exposure is in addition to the background risk of cancer experienced by all individuals in the course of daily life.
-The lifetime probability of a male resident of the United States developing cancer is 1 in 2, which is equivalent to $5x10^{-1}$ (i.e., 0.5 or 500,000 in one million) (ACS 2010).
-The lifetime probability of a female resident of the United States developing cancer is 1 in 3, or $3.3x10^{-1}$ (i.e., 0.33 or 330,000 in one million) (ACS 2010).

 Both federal and state regulatory agencies define what is considered an acceptable level of carcinogenic risk associated with exposure to chemicals in environmental media.
-USEPA considers 1×10^{-6} to 1×10^{-4} to be the target range for acceptable risks at sites where remediation is considered (USEPA 1990).
-Estimates of lifetime incremental increases in carcinogenic risks of less than 1×10^{-6} are considered low enough not to warrant any further investigation or analysis (USEPA 1990).
+The acceptable cancer risk range established in the National Contingency Plan (NCP) is 1x10-6 to 1x10-4 or a probability of developing cancer of one in a million to one in ten thousand (USEPA 1990).
+Estimates of lifetime incremental increases in carcinogenic risks of less than 1x10-6 are considered low enough not to warrant any further investigation or analysis (USEPA 1990).